 James had spent January 2011 in Togo learning French with Projects Abroad before backpacking around West Africa and when I asked him which his favorite country was he immediately replied ‘Togo’.
 My mind was made up.
 I got in touch with Projects Abroad who organized my month working in an orphanage in Togo.

 I arrived in Lomé Airport late at night.
 It was noisy, busy and quite bewildering!
 It was also a bit scary as I had to leave my passport with immigration while I retrieved my bags, but this is normal procedure and, as promised, my passport was returned about 10 minutes later, complete with a week’s visa stamped in it.

 Once outside the airport I was met by Delphine from Projects Abroad and she immediately made me feel very relaxed and comfortable.
 We drove to the home of my host family who welcomed me with open arms.
-We sat down to a late supper of spaghetti and tomatoes before I went to bed and I suddenly realised that my adventure had begun.
+We sat down to a late supper of spaghetti and tomatoes before I went to bed and I suddenly realized that my adventure had begun.

 My Care placement

 My placement was at a small orphanage in Adidogome called Belele.
 There were nine children aged between seven and 15.
 When I first met them I thought I’d never remember all their names and wondered what I’d think of to say to them!
 I was very worried that my French wouldn’t be good enough to have even a basic conversation but it was actually really easy to learn their names and I didn’t need to think of what to say – they never stopped talking!